immcantation/igphyml/docs/usage/buildtrees.rst

 In this example,
 we first run IgPhyML on an example file and estimate confidence intervals on :math:`\omega _{CDR}`::

- BuildTrees.py -d example.tab --collapse --nproc 2 --ncdr3 --clean all --igphyml --omega e,ce
+ BuildTrees.py -d example.tsv --collapse --nproc 2 --ncdr3 --clean all --igphyml --omega e,ce

 Then, open an ``R`` session, where we load the example result and two other samples.
 To compare maximum likelihood parameter estimates for all samples, use (run